roryp/Generative-AI-for-beginners-java/05-ResponsibleGenAI/README.md

 ### Expected Output

-The demo will test various types of potentially harmful prompts and show:
+The demo will test various types of potentially harmful prompts and show how modern AI safety works through two mechanisms:

+- **Hard Blocks**: HTTP 400 errors when content is blocked by safety filters before reaching the model
+- **Soft Refusals**: The model responds with polite refusals like "I can't assist with that" (most common with modern models)
 - **Safe content** that gets a normal response
-- **Harmful content** that gets blocked by safety filters
-- **Any errors** that occur during processing

 Sample output format:
 ```